Feds expect baby formula product from Abbott facility in ‘next couple of weeks’ - NewsBreak

 The shipment came from Europe and is formulated for babies with special dietary needs.
 Although instead of hitting store shelves, it will head to hospitals and home health care facilities across the country, with more shipments heading to the U.S.

-“We’re going to get this here in a matter of days,” Vilsack said.
+“We’re going to get this here in a matter of days,” Vilsack said.78,000 pounds of infant formula arrives in US

 However, there are more long-term problems the Biden administration and lawmakers say need to be addressed.